Balitang Bisdak: 2016-Present: As GMA Regional TV Balitang Bisdak

 On May 3, 2021, the program expanded its coverage to include Samar, debuting a new opening billboard with the update.

 From March 17 to 21, 2022, the newscast paid tribute to anchor Bobby Nalzaro, who died at 58, leaving Domingo and Quibod-Castro as anchors.
 Lou-Anne Mae Rondina joined the team on May 2, 2022, and remained until July 28, 2023, before transferring to GMA Regional TV Live! the following week.

 On January 26, 2024, Cecile Quibod-Castro made her final appearance on the newscast after nearly two decades.
 She continued anchoring on Regional TV News, which later became a segment on Balitanghali, leaving Domingo as the sole main anchor.

-On September 2, 2024, the newscast unveiled a major title card revision— changing the font color to blue, removing the GMA Regional TV logo, and updating its graphics and OBB to align with GMA Integrated News branding.

 On September 30, 2024, Lou-Anne Mae Rondina replaced Domingo as anchor, coinciding with another revamp of the newscast.
-The GMA Integrated News OBB fully replaced the GMA Regional TV version, and headline displays were updated to feature the main headline as the title and the program’s name as the subtitle.

 On April 1, 2025, Cecille Quibod-Castro returned to the newscast as the sole main anchor, succeeding Lou-Anne Mae Rondina.

-On May 12, 2025, the newscast introduced an updated OBB, marking the retirement of longtime voiceover Al Torres, who was succeeded by Weng dela Peña.

 On September 29, 2025, the news program became available via livestream on GMA Regional TV's social media accounts, alongside One Mindanao, One North Central Luzon, and One Western Visayas.

+However, on June 29, 2026, to conform with the newest regional newscast, Ratsada Balita, the second-to-last words of GMA Regional TV newscasts, including Balitang Bisdak, is changed to red, signaling the end of the integrated era.
+Likewise, Lou-Anne Mae Rondina replaces Cecille Quibod-Castro as its anchor once more, and the GMA News intro is used.